-24JASMINE REDFERN: Mm-hmm.
+JASMINE REDFERN: Mm-hmm.
 Yeah.
-I agree25with that.
-I find a lot of people talk about having to
+I find a lot of people talk about having to with that.

-1 compartmentalize their identities in order to access 2 certain services.
-So having to choose between accessing a 3 clinic that's intentionally for Indigenous clients or 4 accessing a clinic that's intentionally for LGBTQ2S 5 individuals.
-And in both spaces, feeling like you're not 6 entirely being seen or entirely being met or having all of 7 those needs recognized and validated.
-8 MS. SHELBY THOMAS: Mm-hmm.
-9 T. J. LIGHTFOOT: I'd also like to add onto 10 that and emphasize that for Inuit, we often hear -- and I 11 can't speak -- I'm not speaking as like representing is another form of violence on these people.
-JASMINE REDFERN: Yeah, I would concur with 17 18 that.
+MS. SHELBY THOMAS: Mm-hmm.

+T. J. LIGHTFOOT: I'd also like to add onto that and emphasize that for Inuit, we often hear -- and I can't speak -- I'm not speaking as like representing Inuit, but just from what I have heard from other people, is that often Inuit that are LGBTQ2 have to fight really hard in order to be visible in their every day life.
+And so to access those services and being made invisible again is another form of violence on these people.
-Inuit, but just from what I have heard from other people,

-is that often Inuit that are LGBTQ2 have to fight really

-hard in order to be visible in their every day life.
-And

-so to access those services and being made invisible again
+JASMINE REDFERN: Yeah, I would concur with 18 that.

-19 MS. SHELBY THOMAS: And could you provide a 20 little context about maybe the burnout people experience 21 when trying to access these services?
+MS. SHELBY THOMAS: And could you provide a little context about maybe the burnout people experience when trying to access these services?